 On today’s date in 1953, a statue of former prime minister Wilfrid Laurier was unveiled in Montréal’s Dorchester Square (then known as Dominion Square).

-Built by Canadian sculptor Joseph-Émile Brunet on the southern side of Dominion Square – facing the U.S. – the bronze and granite monument depicts Laurier standing beneath a granite relief of the provinces and a bas-relief of man and woman sharing the harvest.
+Built by Canadian sculptor Joseph-Émile Brunet on the southern side of Dominion Square – facing the United States – the bronze and granite monument depicts Laurier standing beneath a granite relief of the provinces.
+A bas-relief of both a man and woman sharing the harvest is also shown.

 A CELEBRATED CANADIAN